All things in life have a certain balance.

 Stocks usually represent the growth element in your portfolio.

-Although they have higher risk in the form of volatility (the value can fluctuate greatly) and potential loss of capital, the expected returns are potentially high as well.
+Although they have higher risk in the form of volatility (the value can fluctuate greatly) and potential loss of capital, the expected returns can be potentially high as well.

-Some form of risk is good (depending on your risk assessment).
+Some form of risk is good (depending on your risk profile).

-Because if you don’t and you’re relying purely on your income and savings, you may not hit your desired financial goals.
+Because if you don’t participate in any and you’re relying purely on your income and savings, you may not hit your desired financial goals.
 But if you can achieve them without any risks, then that’s a whole different matter entirely.

 Most equities can be bought via: